 Exchange Listing.
-We do not plan on making an application to list the Class C Warrants or the Class D Warrants on The Nasdaq Capital Market, any national securities exchange or other nationally recognized trading system.
+We do not plan on making an application to list the warrants on The Nasdaq Capital Market, any national securities exchange or other nationally recognized trading system.
 Our common stock underlying the warrants is listed on The Nasdaq Capital Market.